kvakil/adapt-lm/README.md

 ## Usage with [Talon Beta](https://talonvoice.com/)

+This tool can be used with some Talon speech recognition engines: particularly the default beta model (wav2letter) and the sconv-beta series.
+Other speech recognition engines are not supported.

 **WARNING:** This is a third-party tool and not officially blessed by the Talon creators.
 It may not work in future versions.
 If you are reporting an issue to upstream Talon, please make sure to reproduce the issue with one of the